gobs/cmd/README.md

     echo $catch
         22

+To unset/remove a variable use:

+    var -r catch
+    var -rm catch
+    var --remove catch

 note that currently only "string" values are supported (i.e. `var x 1` is the same as `var x "1"1)

 Conditional flow with `if` and `else` commands: